zenjob/public-zenjob-backend-technical-challenge-jvm/README.md

 ### Task B
 **AS** a Company
 I want to be able to cancel a single shift of a job I ordered previously

+### Task C
+**AS** a Company
+ I want to be able to cancel all shifts booked for a specific talent **AND** if the shifts are cancelled there has to be a new shifts created as a substitute with a new talent